allenai/WildBench/README.md

 #### Models pending to test

-- [ ] NousResearch/Hermes-2-Theta-Llama-3-8B
-- [ ] princeton-nlp/Llama-3-Instruct-8B-SimPO
-- [ ] ZhangShenao/SELM-Zephyr-7B-iter-3
-- [ ] Command-R-plus
-- [ ] Phi-3 series
 - [ ] Gemini 1.5 series
 - [ ] Reka Flash/Core
 - [ ] Yi-Large (via OpenAI-like APIs)
+- [x] ZhangShenao/SELM-Zephyr-7B-iter-3
+- [x] NousResearch/Hermes-2-Theta-Llama-3-8B
+- [x] princeton-nlp/Llama-3-Instruct-8B-SimPO
+- [x] Command-R-plus
+- [x] Phi-3 series

 Create an Issue if you'd like to add a model that you wanna see on our leaderboard!